 - If there is a change to the original application regarding team members, captain or boat, the tournament must be notified in writing no later than 1 day prior to the tournament.
 The change/s must be approved by Tournament Committee.

-- Team Name cannot be changed after the Captain’s Meeting.
-Name change after application has been submitted but prior to the Captain’s Meeting must be approved by the Tournament Committee.
+- Team Name cannot be changed after March 16, 2023.
+Name change after application has been submitted must be approved by the Tournament Committee.

 - At the time of check out, only registered crew and approved auxiliary personnel ie: camera crew, observers, vets etc. are allowed on your boat from check out to check in.